Job 27: Job again insists on his integrity (27:1–6)

-After a possible brief pause (see verse 1) Job resumes his speech with a complain that God's denial to provide him justice has greatly impacted Job emotionally so God has made his life bitter (verse 2).
+After a possible brief pause (see verse 1), Job resumes his speech with a complaint that God's denial to provide him justice has greatly impacted Job emotionally, so God has made his life bitter (verse 2).
 Despite all this, as long as he lives, Job persists in his struggle and does not speak deceitfully (verses 3–4).
 Job uses the "oath formula" for the first time in verses 2–4 to declare his innocence (a longer legal form appears in chapter 31).
-Job claims a clear conscience with no reproach by his own "heart" ("the core of his being"), so he is still seeking God to vindicate his integrity and righteousnes (verses 5–6).
+Job claims a clear conscience with no reproach by his own "heart" ("the core of his being"), so he is still seeking God to vindicate his integrity and righteousness (verses 5–6).